ManimCommunity/manim/docs/source/contributing/docs.rst

 ``docs/`` folder which contains the necessary files to build the documentation.

+To build the docs locally, open a CLI, enter the ``docs/`` folder with the ``cd`` command and execute the following depending on your OS:

+-   Windows: ``./make.bat html``
+-   macOS and Linux: ``make html``

-To build the docs locally, enter the ``docs/`` folder in a CLI and run ``make html``.
-The first time you build them, the process will take several minutes because it needs to generate all the ``.rst`` (reST) files from scratch by reading and parsing all the Manim content.
+The first time you build the docs, the process will take several minutes because it needs to generate all the ``.rst`` (reST) files from scratch by reading and parsing all the Manim content.
 The process becomes much shorter the next time, as it rebuilds only the parts which have changed.

 Sphinx library and extensions